-- a lack of regular assessment of critical materials for specific regions and sectors in the UK; - a lack of awareness in society around CRM supply risks;
+• a lack of regular assessment of critical materials for specific regions and sectors in the UK;

-^{} AI technology is expected to increase demand but can also be part of the solution; the Critical Elements and Materials (CrEAM) Network is exploring the use of AI for robotic disassembly of EEE.
+\ AI technology is expected to increase demand but can also be part of the solution; the Critical Elements and Materials (CrEAM) Network is exploring the use of AI for robotic disassembly of EEE.

-• a lack of adopted design principles for circularity that will enable cost-effective upgrade, repair, remanufacturing and disassembly for re-use and recycling of product components and products;

-• a lack of economic models and digital data solutions that connect collection facilities with re-use/recycling infrastructure and the producers that could use secondary components or materials;

-• a lack of the ability to identify where the CRMs are present in components and products and the need for globally harmonised reporting and labelling methods to facilitate this;

-• a lack of critical infrastructure to make chemical/mechanical recycling and CRM extraction economically viable;

-• a lack of commercially available technological solutions at scale for materials separation from complex product component matrices.
+- a lack of awareness in society around CRM supply risks; - a lack of adopted design principles for circularity that will enable cost-effective upgrade, repair, remanufacturing and disassembly for recycling of product components and products; - a lack of economic models and digital data solutions that connect collection facilities with re-use/recycling infrastructure and the producers that could use secondary components or materials; - a lack of the ability to identify where the CRMs are present in components and products and the need for globally harmonised reporting and labelling methods to facilitate this; - a lack of critical infrastructure to make chemical/mechanical recycling and CRM extraction economically viable; - a lack of commercially available technological solutions at scale for materials separation from complex product component matrices.